evo-design/protein-dpo/README.md

 mut_type: string of mutation (eg. <native_aa><pos><mutant_aa>), separate simulatenous mutations with colons (eg. <native_aa><pos><mutant_aa>:<native_aa><pos><mutant_aa>:... etc.)
 ```

+The file `fireprot_homologue_free.csv` is provided as an example.
+Note to score this csv, PDB files need to be downloaded and the 'WT_Name' column updated with their respective paths.

 2. Run Scoring Script

 ```